Statement by Philip Lowe, Governor: Monetary Policy Decision

 At its meeting today, the Board decided to leave the cash rate unchanged at 1.50 per cent.

-There was a broad-based pick-up in the global economy in 2017.
+The global economy has strengthened over the past year.
 A number of advanced economies are growing at an above-trend rate and unemployment rates are low.
-Growth has also picked up in the Asian economies, partly supported by increased international trade.
 The Chinese economy continues to grow solidly, with the authorities paying increased attention to the risks in the financial sector and the sustainability of growth.
+Globally, inflation remains low, although it has increased in some economies and further increases are expected given the tight labour markets.
+As conditions have improved in the global economy, a number of central banks have withdrawn some monetary stimulus and further steps in this direction are expected.